Ameba-AIoT/ameba-rtos-pro2-doc/source/application_note/06_MMF.rst

   :local:
   :depth: 2

-The Multimedia Framework Architecture version 2(MMFv2) is responsible for handling the connection and management of different media resources on AmebaPro2.
+The Multimedia Framework Architecture is responsible for handling the connection and management of different media resources on AmebaPro2.

 Architecture
 ------------

-The structure of MMFv2 is as shown in the following chart and there are two important entities in the MMFv2, **MM_MODULE** and **LINKER_MODULE**:
+The structure of MMF is as shown in the following chart and there are two important entities in the MMF, **MM_MODULE** and **LINKER_MODULE**:

 **MM_MODULE** includes the media source, sink and the codec modules.